Draw stairs in 3D easily with IRONCAD Steel Stairs

 In this case, the Length parameter (for the profile) does not correspond to the length of the staircase, but is used to calculate the hypotenuse between the Length (L) and Height (H) of the staircase.

-• Width – corresponds to W in the profile, i.e. the width of the side section
+• Width – corresponds to W in the profile, i.e. the width of the side piece.

-• Height – corresponds to H in the profile, i.e. the height of the side section
+• Height – corresponds to H in the profile, i.e. the height of the side piece.

-• Thickness – corresponds to Th, i.e. the thickness of the side section
+• Thickness – corresponds to Th, i.e. the thickness of the vang.

-• C – corresponds to C, i.e. the size of the flange on the side section
+• C – corresponds to C, i.e. the size of the flange on the vang piece.

 Here are two examples of steps: